programming-journal/programming-journal.github.io/cfp/index.markdown

 Papers rejected in either the first or second phases may be resubmitted one more time to the journal.
 The resubmission will be treated as a new submission, and the paper may be assigned to new reviewers.
 After a second rejection, subsequent submissions of the same paper will be desk-rejected.

-Reviews are solicited from an external Review Committee; typically three reviews are sought for each paper.
+Reviews are solicited from an external Review Committee; at least three reviews are sought for each submission that undergoes full review.
 Responsibility for the final decision rests with the Associate Editors.

 ## Artifact Evaluation